Gateway Transit Center (TriMet): Platform layout

 The original Gateway station includes three light rail tracks and platforms, with bus stops located on the east side of the station.
-The easternmost track is used by inbound (westbound) Blue and Green Line trains.
+The easternmost track is used by inbound (westbound) Blue Line trains.
 Trains on this track open up doors to both the side and center platforms.
-The middle track is to the west of the center platform and was used by inbound Red Line trains prior to March 4, 2024.
-The westernmost track has a side platform and is used by all outbound (eastbound) trains.
+The middle track is to the west of the center platform and is used by Green Line trains; it was used by inbound Red Line trains prior to March 4, 2024.
+The westernmost track has a side platform and is used by outbound (eastbound) Blue and Red Line trains.

 Prior to March 2024, inbound Red Line trains stopped at the center track because of the way the Red Line junction was configured.
 Because the tracks going into Gateway eastbound approach from the north, running the Red Line north to the airport from Gateway would have required the operator to change cabs.
 To rectify the problem, TriMet created a special configuration to the Red Line junction.
 Inbound, the double track line narrowed to single track about 0.5 mi north of Gateway.
 The track runs adjacent to I-205, crosses under the main line, then swings around north on a sharp horseshoe turn, and merges with the outbound track just south of Gateway.
 Inbound trains then used the center track switches to cross over to the inbound track.
-From 2022 to 2024, as part of the Better Red project to eliminate both sections of single track on the Red Line, TriMet reconfigured the junction.
-Beginning on March 4, 2024, inbound Red Line trains ascend onto a flyover bridge that crosses over the outbound track.
-After crossing I-84, trains stop at a side platform 500 ft north of the original station.
-After making their stop, trains make a right curve, cross the inbound Blue and Green Line track, and merge with the center track before merging with the inbound track.
+From 2022 to 2024, as part of the Better Red project to eliminate both sections of single track on the Red Line, TriMet reconfigured the junction by adding a new section of southbound-only track about 3,400 ft long that included a new station used only by southbound/inbound Red Line trains, which opened on March 4, 2024.
+Under the new configuration, inbound Red Line trains approaching Gateway ascend onto a flyover bridge that crosses over the now outbound-only track.
+After crossing I-84, trains stop at a platform 500 ft north of the original station.
+After making their stop, trains make a right curve, cross the inbound Blue Line track, and merge with the center track before merging with the inbound track.
 The original loop remains in use by outbound Red Line trains.

 In comparison, the Green Line's junction with the Blue Line, 0.5 mi south of Gateway, is configured as a standard diverging junction.

 Parking at this station and transit center was originally entirely in the form of surface lots, but in June 2006 TriMet opened a new 690-space parking garage.
 This compensated for the closure of the surface lot closest to the station, which was replaced by a medical building.
 A surface lot to the south of the station, in place since the station's opening in 1986, was not affected.